kroneman/google-apps-script--app-localization/google-script/readme.md

 ![app url](../assets/10-app-url.jpg)

-  - *3.10 Copy the Url and keep it handy*
+  - *3.10 Copy the Url and keep it handy*, to test if its up open the lint in another browser and you should see a json response

   - 3.11 If you run into permissions select the testPermissions funciton in the dropdown below the menu and run it